Hierocles the Stoic

 - PlutarchKEEL

-Lives in parallel — character revealed through moral comparison.
+In the parallel Lives, character stands revealed through moral comparison.

 - ChrysippusKEEL

-Second founder of Stoicism — propositional logic, fate, and assent.
+The second founder of Stoicism, who built out its propositional logic, its fate, and its theory of assent.

 - Marcus AureliusKEEL